Air Handling Units — Replace or Refurbish?

 - Heating and Cooling Coils – For units with limited access, new replacement coils can be provided in sections which are then joined together on site, also replacing valves and actuators as required.

 - Gas Heaters – Gas heaters can be repaired or replaced, if you choose to go with a gas heater repair, just make sure to find a professional who can do the job right.

 - Dampers – Jammed dampers are one of the most common causes of AHU’s not working properly and are easily repaired or replaced.

 - Filters and/or Filter Racks – Often older units have air filters that fit poorly thereby allowing the bypass of unfiltered air.
 Filter frames can be replaced and fit with higher grade energy-efficient filters as required.

-- Fans – All centrifugal or axial fan types can be repaired or replaced.
+- Fans – All centrifugal or axial fan types can be repaired or replaced by most air conditioning services.
 We recommend that fans should be replaced with the latest energy efficient direct drive ECM fans (Q-PAC).
 Replacing old forward curved fans with new plug fans can use 15-20% less energy.

 The physical condition and changes to building use (i.e. number of occupants) will determine what can or cannot be done with the existing equipment and of course, financial implications will have to be taken into account too.

 Refurbishment can often be quicker solution and programmed to be completed sympathetically with little down time and effects on the buildings ventilation system.

 Be it a new AHU or existing, remember that regular service of the units will prolong the unit’s life and deliver the required capacities for the duration of its life.
 For help determining whether you should replace or refurbish, .